 Contacting CovidResponse@denverseminary. edu helps us facilitate contact tracing and provide proper guidance as necessary.

 We monitor the US Centers for Disease Control and Prevention (CDC), the Colorado Department of Public Health and Environment (CDPHE), and the Tri-County Health Department for updated information.

-Symptoms of COVID-19 include: coughing, fever, shortness of breath or difficulty breathing, chills, shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
+Symptoms of COVID-19 include: coughing, fever, shortness of breath or difficulty breathing, chills, shaking with chills, muscle pain, headache, sore throat, ear ache, or loss of taste or smell.
 If you are experiencing symptoms, please do NOT attend classes or come to campus.

 Frequently Asked Questions

 Do not come to campus if you have been exposed to COVID-19, if you are not vaccinated, even if you do not exhibit symptoms.

 The CDC recommends that if you have been in close contact with someone who has COVID-19 and are not vaccinated, you should be tested, even if you do not have symptoms.
 While you wait for your test result, self-quarantine and monitor your health for symptoms of COVID-19.